pixyzehn/pixyzehn.com/about.md

 ---

 I'm Hiroki Nagasawa and I live in Tokyo, Japan.
 Thank you for visiting this site.
 I mostly develop iOS apps and libraries.
 I'll write about tips that I wanted to share once in a while.
 If you have a question and a feedback, feel free to contact me.
-The origin of my accout name is pixy (so-called Dragan Stojković).
+The origin of my account name is pixy (so-called Dragan Stojković).

 Email <pixyzehn@gmail.com>
 Twitter [@pixyzehn](https://twitter.com/pixyzehn)